Effective Date: April 19, 2011

 D.4.12 For information regarding the handling of documents that were previously export-controlled or restricted-access but have subsequently been downgraded, see Section 2.6.9.

-D.5 Availability of Electronic and Alternative Media Publications From the NASA Center for AeroSpace Information (CASI)
+D.5 Availability of Electronic and Alternative Media Publications From the NASA Scientific and Technical Information (STI) Support Services

-D.5.1 NASA CASI normally makes STI available as a searchable PDF.
+D.5.1 NASA STI Support Services normally makes STI available as a searchable PDF.
 For information on other formats, contact the STI Program Office.

 D.6 Standards for Protection of Intellectual Property